Marcus Price

-Marcus Raymond Price (born March 3, 1972) is an American former professional football offensive tackle in the National Football League (NFL) for the Jacksonville Jaguars, San Diego Chargers, New Orleans Saints, Buffalo Bills and Dallas Cowboys.
-He played college football at Louisiana State University.
+Marcus Raymond Price (born March 3, 1972) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Jacksonville Jaguars, San Diego Chargers, New Orleans Saints, Buffalo Bills and Dallas Cowboys.
+He played college football for the LSU Tigers.

 Early life

 Price attended Lincoln High School, where he began to play football as a junior.
 He was a two-way tackle and a two-time All-district selection.
 He also competed in the discus throw.

 He accepted a football scholarship from Louisiana State University.
 As a redshirt freshman, he appeared in 8 games as a backup.
 As a sophomore, he was a backup at left tackle for 10 games and at left guard for one game.

-As a junior, he became a starter at right tackle as a junior.
+As a junior, he became a starter at right tackle.
 As a senior, he was the starter at right tackle, contributing to the offense averaging 220.3 passing yards per game.